Swiss-born chef wins top U.S. chef award

-NEW YORK (Reuters) - Swiss-born Daniel Humm won the top U.S. chef prize on Monday, with the group that hands out the most prestigious U.S. culinary awards celebrating its 25th anniversary as interests in food and cooking scale fresh heights around the world.
+NEW YORK, May 7 (Reuters) - Swiss-born Daniel Humm won the top U.S. chef prize on Monday, with the group that hands out the most prestigious U.S. culinary awards celebrating its 25th anniversary as interests in food and cooking scale fresh heights around the world.

 His New York City restaurant Eleven Madison Park, where Humm became executive chef in 2006, won the foundation’s best restaurant award just a year ago.
 Since then, the eatery has racked up other top awards for its innovative menu and superb service.